emilio/words/_posts/2020-02-28-C++-rust-ffi-patterns-1-complex-data-structures.md

    [`rust-bindgen`](https://github.com/rust-lang/rust-bindgen) to be able to poke at C++ structs and classes, for a variety of reasons.

 But those shouldn't really matter for this example.
-Modulo those caveats, it should hopefully be a good overview of how the setup works.
+Modulo those, it should hopefully be a good overview of how the setup works.
 Here's the different parts of the demo, explained step by step.

 ### The program we want to build